 [Section 3.42 amended by No. 64 of 1998 s.
 9.]

 3.43.
-Court may confiscate impounded non-perishable goods
+Impounded non-perishable goods, court may confiscate

 When a court convicts an alleged offender the court may, in addition to imposing any other penalty, order that any non-perishable goods removed and impounded under section 3.39 be confiscated.